top of page

 • Consultation and support mechanism for Agencies and Trainers under this program.

-• UMAB programs are designed to each Agencies identified needs
+• UMAB programs are designed to meet each agency's identified needs

 • UMAB is a certified course that is carded for both the Orientation and Continuing Education programs (ongoing review process)